 For timber door leaves of 54 mm thickness no part of the hinge should extend across the thickness to a position closer than 18 mm from the non-pivoting face.
-(See BS 8214: 13.7).
+(See also 2.3.13).

-2.3.11 Hold Open Devices
+2.3.11 Door Stops and Hold Open Devices

-These can put extra stress on the hinge and the hinge fixings when the door is pulled to over-ride the hold open.
+These can put extra stress on the hinge and the hinge fixings, especially when the door is pulled to over-ride the hold open, or pushed against a door stop fitted near the middle of the door, or even closer to the hinges.

-It recommended that the hold open device should be positioned in the same horizontal plane as the door closing device and as near to the edge of the locking stile as possible.
+It is recommended that the hold open device should be positioned in the same horizontal plane as the door closing device, and as near to the edge of the locking stile as possible if it is not incorporated in a door closer.
+Door stops should also be positioned as near to the locking stile edge as possible, whilst taking care not to create a tripping hazard.